 The Predictive Role of Temperament Dimensions and Attachment in the Five Factor Model of Personality

-There is considerable literature investigating the determinants of personality traits in adults which include both environmental and genetic factors (Kendler, 1995).
-A better understanding of the role for parenting behavior as well as biological factors in individual differences in normal personality traits has far reaching consequences on the development of personality disorders (Reti et al., 2002).
+There is a considerable body of literature investigating the determinants of personality traits in adults, which include both environmental and genetic factors (Kendler, 1995).
+A better understanding of the role of parenting behavior, as well as biological factors, in predicting individual differences in typical personality traits has far-reaching consequences for the development of personality disorders (Reti et al., 2002).

-The Five Factor Model (FFM, Costa & McCrae, 1992) has been consistently favored by personality psychologists over the past decades (Hirsh, DeYoung, & Peterson, 2009), and has been acknowledged as a useful measure for structuring individual differences in personality (e.g., Rothbart, Ahadi, & Evans, 2000).
-The FFM yields five dimensions of: neuroticism, extraversion, openness, agreeableness, and consciousness.
-Each dimension describes a broad factor of psychological functioning that is composed from a set of more specific facets or traits (Zhao & Seibert, 2006).
+The Five Factor Model (FFM, Costa & McCrae, 1992) of personality has been consistently favored by personality psychologists over the past decades (Hirsh, DeYoung, & Peterson, 2009), and has been acknowledged as a useful measure for structuring individual differences in personality (e.g., Rothbart, Ahadi, & Evans, 2000).
+The FFM yields five dimensions: Neuroticism, Extraversion, Openness, Agreeableness, and Conscientiousness.
+Each dimension describes a broad factor of psychological functioning that is composed of a set of more specific facets or traits (Zhao & Seibert, 2006).

-Examination of the etiological factors involved in the development of individual differences in personality highlights the role of heritability (Jang, McCrae, Angleitner, Riemann, & Livesley, 1998) as well as early childhood experiences (Reti et al., 2002).
-Developmental theories postulated that temperament and attachment play key factors in explaining development of individual differences in personality from an early point of life (Vaughn & Bost, 1999).
-Temperament is heritable pattern of cognitive, emotional, and behavioral dispositions influenced by experience (Terracciano et al., 2005; Roberts & Mroczek, 2008) but largely stable from childhood to adulthood (Roberts & DelVeccihio, 2000; Rothbart et al., 2000).As temperament is biologically based, many psychologists searched for its physiological foundations (e.g., Cloninger, 1987, 2000; Davis et al., 2003; Zuckerman, 2005).
-Recently, Fisher and colleagues have suggested a novel temperament model (the Fisher Temperament Inventory, FTI) including four temperament dimensions: (1) Curious/energetic, (2) Cautious/Social Norm Compliant, (3) Analytical/Tough-minded, and (4) Prosocial/Empathetic associated primarily with one of four broad brain systems: the (1) dopamine; (2) serotonin; (3) testosterone; and (4) estrogen/oxytocin systems, respectively (Fisher et al., 2010a,b; Brown, Acevedo, & Fisher, 2013).
-Brown and colleagues (2013) demonstrated an association between the four temperament dimensions (using the Fisher Temperament Inventory, FTI) with activation of certain brain systems in predicted brain regions.
-They found that scores for the Cautious/social norm compliant were associated with activation in the ventrolateral prefrontal cortex in regions linked with the serotonin system.
-Scores on the Analytical/Tough-minded scale were associated with activity in regions of the occipital and parietal cortices associated with visual acuity and mathematical thinking, traits linked with testosterone.
+Examination of the etiological factors involved in the development of individual differences in personality highlights the importance of heritability (Jang, McCrae, Angleitner, Riemann, & Livesley, 1998), as well as early childhood experiences (Reti et al., 2002).
+Developmental theorists postulate that temperament and attachment styles play a key role in explaining individual differences in personality from an early stage of life (Vaughn & Bost, 1999).
+Temperament is defined as a heritable pattern of cognitive, emotional and behavioral dispositions.
+While research indicates that temperament is influenced by experience (Roberts & Mroczek, 2008; Terracciano et al., 2005); studies also show that temperament remains largely stable from childhood to adulthood (Roberts & DelVeccihio, 2000; Rothbart et al., 2000).
+Given that temperament is biologically-based, many psychologists have searched for its physiological foundations (e.g., Cloninger, 1987, 2000; Davis et al., 2003; Zuckerman, 2005).
+As part of this effort, Fisher and colleagues have recently suggested a novel temperament model, the Fisher Temperament Inventory (FTI), which includes four temperament dimensions: (1) Curious/Energetic, (2) Cautious/Social Norm Compliant, (3) Analytical/Tough-minded, and (4) Prosocial/Empathetic.
+Each of these dimensions are associated primarily with one of four chemical systems of the brain: (1) dopamine, (2) serotonin, (3) testosterone and (4) estrogen/oxytocin, respectively (Brown, Acevedo, & Fisher, 2013; Fisher et al., 2010a,b).
+Brown and colleagues (2013) demonstrated the association between the four temperament dimensions of the FTI and the activation of certain brain systems in the predicted brain regions.
+They found that scores on the Cautious/Social Norm Compliant dimension were associated with activation in the ventrolateral prefrontal cortex, specifically in regions linked with the serotonin system.
+Scores on the Analytical/Tough-minded scale were associated with activity in regions of the occipital and parietal cortices, which are associated with visual acuity and mathematical thinking, abilities that are linked to testosterone.
 Scores on the Prosocial/Empathetic scale were associated with activity in regions of the inferior frontal gyrus, anterior insula and fusiform gyrus.
-These are regions associated with empathy, a trait linked with the estrogen/oxytocin system.
-Scores for the Curious/Energetic dimension were associated with activation in a region of the substantia nigra, which reflects activity in the dopamine system.
+These are regions associated with empathy, a trait linked to the estrogen/oxytocin system.
+Finally, scores on the Curious/Energetic dimension were associated with activation in a region of the substantia nigra, which reflects activity in the dopamine system.